00hamza/hotstar-clone/README.md

 # hotstar-clone
 Cloning Disney+ Hotstar's homepage using HTML, CSS and JavaScript.
+FRONT-END ONLY.